Black Hawk County Board of Supervisors – October 24, 2017

 Unless otherwise noted, all actions were approved unanimously.

-Moved by Little, seconded by White that the AGENDA be received and place on file with the County Auditor as amended.
+Moved by Little, seconded by White that the AGENDA be received and place on file with the County Auditor as approved.
 Motion carried.

+PUBLIC COMMENTS.
+Lee Bader spoke for owners and operators of farm land bordering the dead end of McStay Road north of Highway 20.
+He said someone has been spreading refuse including ash, nails and siding that the landowners have to clean up.
+They would like the road to be closed off to the public with a gate, with no more maintenance than a thin layer of rock for a quarter mile to cover all the field lanes.
+He provided a written request to the supervisors.

-BE IT HEREBY RESOLVED by the Board of Supervisors of Black Hawk County, that the Board of Supervisors APPROVE EXPENDITURES, and that the County Auditor be authorized and directed to ISSUE CHECKS, against the various settlement of such claims as allowed, including a transfer of $500,000 from the General Fund reserve to the Country View fund:
+BE IT HEREBY RESOLVED by the Board of Supervisors of Black Hawk County, that the Board of Supervisors APPROVE EXPENDITURES, and that the County Auditor be authorized and directed to ISSUE CHECKS, against the various settlement of such claims as allowed:

 |GENERAL BASIC FUND